ofalei/direct-offer/README.md

 ### Scripts

 The `scripts/setup.js` script is designed to set up resources on the Hedera Hashgraph network.
-It creates accounts, issues a token, and uploads the smart contract to the network.
-For demo purposes, the resource IDs are hardcoded and can be found in the `src/config` directory.
+It creates accounts, issues a token, and uploads the smart contract to the network. *NOTE*: For demo purposes, the created resource IDs and keys are hardcoded and can be found in the `src/config` directory.

 ## Technologies